-Why do you need MPLS Traffic Engineering? – MPLS Traffic Engineering is a mechanism that provides cost savings in an MPLS networks.
+Why do you need MPLS Traffic Engineering? - MPLS TE is a mechanism that provides cost savings in an MPLS networks.

 How cost saving can be achieved ?
 How traffic is steered to the paths which wouldn’t be used in normal circumstances ?
 I will explain in this post.

 For more detail about MPLS TE and any other MPLS topics, you can check our MPLS Training.

 If traffic will be sent from R2 to R6, without MPLS TE, always R2-R5-R6 which is the top path is used.
 Because the IGP cost of top path is 15 +15 = 30 , but the IGP cost of down path between R2 and R6 (R2-R3-R4-R6) is 45.

 Even if you enable MPLS (Without Traffic Engineering, which mean without RSVP) on the above topology, MPLS follows the IGP shortest path decision, thus , top path is used and the down path stays as an idle.